 As covered in the previous part of our Guide to Singapore’s Legal System, our legal system can be traced to the English model.
 Singapore’s legal system is comprehensive and covers all aspects of life here in this orderly society.
-If you are a citizen or a permanent resident, you should be familiar with this topic.
+If you are a citizen or a permanent resident (Find out more), you should be familiar with this topic.

 Inherited from the British, the common law is an important part of our legal framework.
 Singapore’s common law practises judicial precedent, in which, in more layman terms, laws are created by past and present judicial decisions.
 Because of this, judges are required to consider the reasons for past judicial decisions made by the higher courts (also known as the ratio decidendi).
 Therefore, you will find that the reasons for decisions made by the Court of Appeal are strictly binding the courts in the hierarchy, which are the High Court, District Court and Magistrates’ Court.
 Much of Singapore’s law, such as in contract, equity and trust, property and tort laws, are judge-made to a large extent.

 The Criminal Law is mainly statutory in nature and is based on the Penal Code, which dictates and explains what is deemed as an offence by Singapore via its 24 chapters, as well as the minimum and maximum punishments for each.
 All criminal offences are investigated by the police and tried in accordance with the Criminal Procedure Code.
 Proceedings are then heard by the High Court and Court of Appeal.